VSC Light On: Common Causes and How to fix it

 #3.
 Wheel Misalignment.

-A wheel going out of alignment is a common reason the VSC light turns on.
-Hitting a pothole or not slowing down for a speedbump can cause one or more wheels to go out of alignment, which can affect the VSC system.[9]
-Regular wheel alignments are often part of recommended vehicle maintenance schedules.
+Out-of-wheel alignment is a fairly common cause of the VSC light being activated.
+Suspending or not decelerating at a speed bump can cause a car’s wheel or wheels to go out of alignment, which in turn can trigger the VSC system.

 #4.
 Faulty Steering Angle Sensor.

-The steering angle sensor is designed to detect how far the wheels have turned.
-Since the VSC system uses the tire angle to determine whether the car is heading in the direction you’re steering, any damage to this sensor can cause the light to come on.
+The steering angle sensor is equipped to measure the angle of the wheel turn by the vehicle’s wheels.
+Since the VSC system relies on the tire angle to ascertain if the vehicle is moving in tandem with the direction the driver is attempting to steer, any impact to this sensor can trigger the light.

 #5.
 Faulty Wiring.